nklb/CentralNetworkScheme/README.md

 by M. Herty, N. Kolbe, S. Müller

-A preprint of the paper will be available soon.
+A preprint of the paper is available on [arXiv](https://arxiv.org/abs/2209.05137).

 Julia codes were written by N. Kolbe